WHY YOU SHOULD GO AND DIVE SOLOMON ISLANDS?

-During our 11 night trip Honiara-Honiara Itinerary we visit the Russell Islands, Mary Island, the Florida Islands and Marovo Lagoon to dive the most stunning reefs of this region.
-We offer 4 day dives and a night dive and although there is no fixed itinerary here is an example of some of the dive sites which we normally do if the conditions allow.
+The 11-night dive cruise visits the Russell Islands, Mary Island, the Florida Islands and Marovo Lagoon to dive into the most beautiful reefs in this region.
+We offer 3 day dives and 1 night dive.
+Although there is no set itinerary, here you will find descriptions of some of the dive sites that you normally visit if conditions or permit.

 A channel back into Leru Island forms a breathtakingly beautiful reef formation which when dived at the right time of day has amazing beams of light and fantastic photo opportunities.
 Surface at the end and see the vine covered cliffs and jungle before descending and exiting onto a sheer wall of fans and soft coral.